-Germany is very interested in international cooperation and exchange, and it supports not only its universities and non-university research institutes, but also its small and medium-sized enterprises when they engage in research cooperation with international partners.
+Germany is very interested in international cooperation and exchange, and supports not only its universities and non-university research institutes, but also its small and medium-sized enterprises when they engage in research cooperation with international partners.
 You can also benefit from this as a cooperation partner.

 Where can I obtain more information?

 The first place to look for information is the Kooperation international online portal.
-This website aims to be a communication platform on all aspects of international cooperation in education and research for anyone seeking information and cooperation partners.
+This website aims to be a communication platform relating to all aspects of international cooperation in education and research for anyone seeking information and cooperation partners.
 You will find details of bilateral partnerships and opportunities for participation in programmes and support measures as well as contact persons for your region or country.

-More information: Points of contact abroad.
+More information: Points of contact abroad

 How can I find a suitable organisation?